I Drove Through A Stop Sign, My Emergency Fund Fueled My Recovery

-In the first couple of weeks, I found out that my boss was dealing with some medical issues and was unable to drive for a while.
+In the first couple of weeks, I found out that my boss was dealing with some medical issues.
+As a result, he was unable to drive for a while.
 For him, the organization had set up a rideshare schedule where the staff would take turns picking him up.

 I eagerly signed up so I could prove I was a team player.
 On the morning that I was to pick up my boss from his house, I was distracted.
 I had just moved to LA and was living in a new apartment and navigating my way through a new job.
 And there was a guy I was seeing who made me swoon.
 My mind was all over the place.
 So much so that I did not realize I ran through a stop sign… and got T-boned.